You'll need the correct permission to create an API user

-You need an API user if you want to make use of our API or some of our connectors and integrations that access our API, such as dotmailer for Magento.
+You need an API user if you want to use our API, or if you want to use some of our connectors such as dotmailer for Magento.

-You can access the API only with these credentials, although you can have more than one API user per dotmailer account.
+You can have more than one API user in a dotmailer account.

 - Click the person-and-cog icon in the bottom left corner and go to Access > API users

 - Click New user

 - The username (email address) is automatically generated for you and must not be edited.
 You can add a description to differentiate between API users, which is useful if you have multiple ones.

 - Enter a password and confirm it.
-Your password must be at least eight characters in length and contain at least one digit or non-alphanumeric.
-Also please avoid including your email address or company name as part of your password.
+Your password must be at least eight characters in length and contain at least one digit or non-alphanumeric character.
+Please avoid including your email address or company name as part of your password.

 - Click Save

-The API user will be ready to use immediately.
+The API user is ready to use immediately.

 Note: When creating API users, it's best practice to create one user per system (for instance, one for a Magento integration and another one for a Dynamics integration) and not share an API user for different integrations.
 This makes it easier to revoke individual API users should you need to, as well as isolate and diagnose problems with integrations.

-To disable or edit an API user, click on the Edit icon next to the user.
-This will take you to the 'Manage users' page where you can edit their description and password, plus you can disable and re-enable them.
+To disable or edit an API user, click the Edit icon next to the user.
+On the 'Manage users' page, you can edit the description and password, plus you can disable and re-enable the user.